gnoevoy/football_project/web-scraping/plan.md

 ===================

-1. Identify which tool suits to my problem
+1. tools: playwrith + bf4 + json
-2. How to not get banned
+2. how to not get banned?
-3. Basic understanding for scraping
+3. appraoch to scrape

 ===================